microsoftgraph/microsoft-graph-docs/concepts/generatecertificate.md

 ```

 Your certificate is now ready to upload to the Azure Portal.
+You also have a private key (PFX file) that you can use to

 ## Optional task: Delete the certificate from the keystore.